CoEvolve: Training LLM Agents via Agent-Data Mutual Evolution¶

 Key Findings¶

-- The three signal types are complementary—using any single type alone is inferior to using all three jointly.
+- The three signals are complementary; using any single signal is inferior to the combined approach.

 Highlights & Insights¶

-- The closed-loop design (train → identify weaknesses → synthesize data → retrain) is more fundamental than plain data augmentation—it allows the training distribution and model capabilities to co-evolve, constituting a form of adaptive curriculum learning.
+- The closed-loop design (train → find weaknesses → synthesize data → retrain) is more fundamental than simple data augmentation—it allows the training distribution and model capability to co-evolve, serving as a form of adaptive curriculum learning.

-- The result of a 7B model surpassing GPT-4 on BFCL is striking and strongly demonstrates that "targeted data" is more valuable than "large volumes of random data."
+- The 7B model outperforming GPT-4 on BFCL proves that "targeted data" is more valuable than "massive random data."

 Limitations & Future Work¶

-- Real environment interaction is required for verification, limiting applicability to scenarios with executable environments (e.g., API calls, web navigation); generalization to open-domain tasks is difficult.
+- The method requires interaction with real environments for verification, limiting it to scenarios with executable environments (e.g., API calls, web navigation).

-- The re-exploration stage depends on a capable LLM (for reflection and exploration), which itself introduces additional computational cost.
+- The re-exploration phase depends on a strong LLM for reflection, introducing additional computational costs.

-- No direct comparison is made with other adaptive curriculum learning methods.
+- Direct comparison with other adaptive curriculum learning methods is currently missing.

 Related Work & Insights¶

-- vs. Static synthetic data (Ye et al., 2024; Ding et al., 2024): The latter generates data offline in a one-shot manner; CoEvolve continuously evolves the data distribution through closed-loop feedback.
+- vs. Static Synthetic Data (Ye et al., 2024; Ding et al., 2024): While others generate data offline once, CoEvolve continuously evolves the distribution via closed-loop feedback.

-- vs. Self-Play/Self-Improve: The latter typically performs trajectory optimization over a fixed query set; CoEvolve discovers entirely new tasks and environment states, not limited to rewriting existing data.
+- vs. Self-Play/Self-Improvement: These typically optimize trajectories on a fixed query set, whereas CoEvolve discovers entirely new tasks and environment states.

 Rating¶